breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 T - T | T · 0 | 0 · T | 0 - T | +0 | -1 → 0
 ```

 This is known as a recursively enumerable language, or string rewrite system.
 This particular example produces directed acyclic graphs.
 Some people say, "all trees are DAGs, but not all DAGs are trees".
-Growing up in the woods, I prefer to think of DAGs as trees with a gemel:
+Growing up in the woods, I prefer to think of a DAG a a tree with a [gemel](https://en.wikipedia.org/wiki/Inosculation):

 |Rewrite Rule|Deformed Tree|
 |---|----|
 |<center><img align="center" width="100%" src="../images/tree_dag.svg"/></center>|<br/><center><img align="center" width="50%" src="../images/tree_gemel.png"/></center>|
 |<center><img align="center" width="100%" src="../images/tree_dag_minus.svg"/></center>|<br/><br/><center><img align="center" width="50%" src="../images/stump.png"/></center>|

 Let us now introduce a new operator, `Dₓ`, and some corresponding rules.
-In effect, these rules will push `Dₓ` as far towards the leaves as possible, while rewriting terms along the way:
+In effect, these rules will push `Dₓ` as far towards the leaves as possible, while rewriting terms along the way.
+We will also introduce some terminal rewrites:

 ```
-(R0)     <term> → Dₓ(<term>)
+(R0)       term → Dₓ(term)
 (R1)      Dₓ(x) → 1
 (R2)      Dₓ(y) → 0
 (R3)    Dₓ(U+V) → Dₓ(U) + Dₓ(V)